httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 When using "connect-tcp", TCP payload data is sent in the payload of a new Capsule Type named DATA (see registration in {{data-capsule}}).
 The ordered concatenation of DATA capsule payloads represents the TCP payload data.

-Intermediaries MAY split a DATA capsule or merge adjacent DATA capsules.
+An intermediary MAY split a DATA capsule into two consecutive capsules or merge two consecutive DATA capsules into one.
 Future CPUTs may use DATA capsules to represent their main data stream, if applicable.

 ## In HTTP/1.1